britram/taps-transports/draft-ietf-taps-transports.md

     date: 2015
 --- abstract

-This document describes services provided by existing IETF protocols and congestion control mechanisms.
+This document describes transport services provided by existing IETF protocols.
 It is designed to help application and network stack programmers and to inform the work of the IETF TAPS Working Group.

 --- middle

 # Introduction

-[EDITOR'S NOTE: We are missing edits from Karen Nielsen's feedback; please incorporate.]

 Most Internet applications make use of the Transport Services provided by TCP (a reliable, in-order stream protocol) or UDP (an unreliable datagram